They say…

 • Kingstone 1503 4.8%, Tyndyrn, Sir Fynwy.
 Chestnut brown fruity, chewy and smoky beer with sappy chocolate finish, adapted from a 1503 recipe.

 • Otley O8 8%, Pontypridd, Rhondda Cynon Taf.
-Moist apple cake, sherbet, orange liqueur and a rooty hop finish in a vivid but well-balanced barley wine.
+Moist apple cake, sherbet, liqueur and a rooty hop finish in a vivid but well-balanced barley wine.

 Leave a Reply